 - Obtaining a fair resolution of disputes by an impartial third party without unnecessary expense or delay.

 - Parties should be free to agree how their disputes are resolved, subject only to such protections as are necessary for the public interest.

 - Courts should not interfere with the arbitration.

 Mediation.
 In personal injury cases, attorneys and their clients will usually attend mediation.
 Mediation can be done with either a private mediator or a judge who is not assigned to that case.

-The mediator meets with all sides in the beginning of the process and then meets separately with the plaintiff and the defendant to see if a settlement can be reached.
+The mediator meets with all sides at the beginning of the process and then meets separately with the plaintiff and the defendant to see if a settlement can be reached.